Hitesh-s0lanki/crew_ai_example/output.md

 ```
-Thought: I have gathered sufficient information regarding Apple's financial performance and market analysis for the year 2023.
-I will now use this data to create a comprehensive report on Apple.
+Thought: I have gathered sufficient information about Google's market trends and financial performance for 2023, which will help in crafting a detailed report.
+I will now proceed to write the comprehensive report.
 ```

+---

-## Apple Inc. Comprehensive Report - 2023
+# Comprehensive Report on Google (2023)

-### Executive Summary
+## Executive Summary

-In fiscal year 2023, Apple Inc. demonstrated resilience amidst a challenging market environment.
-Despite a slight decline in revenue, the company reported substantial growth in earnings per share, indicative of its strong operational efficiency and strategic initiatives aimed at maintaining profitability.
-This report delves into Apple's financial health, recent developments, and market outlook, providing insights into its current standing and future prospects.
+In 2023, Google has continued to fortify its position as a leader in the tech industry through strategic advancements in healthcare, leveraging AI technologies, and maintaining robust financial health.
+The company has shown strong revenue growth driven by its advertising and cloud services, affirming its resilience in a dynamic market.
+This report delves into Google's current status, historical performance, key financial metrics, and offers a market outlook based on recent data.

-### 1. Current Company Status and Health
+## 1. Current Company Status and

-#### Financial Overview
-As of the fiscal year ending September